 Book tickets for these shows now.
 There’s something for all ages this holiday season

-Those who are traveling to Manila for the holidays and are looking for their next culture fix, here’s a roundup* of upcoming shows for the month of November and December.
+Those who are traveling to Manila for the holidays and are looking for their next culture fix, here’s a roundup* of shows for the month of November and December.

 Book your tickets now before seats get sold out.